mrwiora/pki-tutorial/docs/index.rst

 In this example we create a larger setup, consisting of a root CA and three signing CAs.
 We use the CAs to issue 4 different types of user certificates.
-We also encounter more certificate extensions.
+We also encounter two new certificate extensions: authorityInfoAccess and crlDistributionPoints.

 .. toctree::
    :maxdepth: 1